Fetch TV vs Foxtel: Which offers more value?

 If you’re someone who loves sport of all kinds, Kayo is the perfect way to dive into all of it and explore over 50 different sporting codes, with games streamed live and available on demand, including the ability to watch a game “as live” while it’s still in progress.

-Kayo has access to everything from the Fox Sports, ESPN and beIN channels, and that makes it incredible value at $25/month for access to everything – including Aussie codes like AFL and NRL, streamed live in HD with special enhanced features only available on Kayo, including live stats and Split View (where you can watch two or more sports at once!)
+Kayo has access to everything from the Fox Sports and ESPN and that makes it incredible value at $25/month for access to everything – including Aussie codes like AFL and NRL, streamed live in HD with special enhanced features only available on Kayo, including live stats and Split View (where you can watch two or more sports at once!)

 What Kayo doesn’t have is access to much of the European sports that Fetch boasts – such as Premier League football.